ravn/cv/README.md

 Senior Java Developer in an agile Cobol shop.

-The core product is a COBOL-based Transport Management System running on the IBM i (previously AS/400) platform.
-I did not write COBOL.
+The core product is a COBOL-based Transport Management System running on the IBM i (previously AS/400) platform which fully supports Java.

 * Researched and wrote
 components in Java for those tasks not easily done in COBOL, like handling XML, image transformations and network transportation of data using a variety of protocols.

 * Co-designed and implemented a central API allowing the usage of Java applications as COBOL-components.
-As these usually run unattended they need to be very robust and produce high quality logs for offline debugging.
+As these usually run unattended they need to be extremely robust and produce high quality logs for offline debugging.

 * Implemented XSD schema checker filter to ensure the validity of outgoing XML.